Manitou (DC Comics): Powers and abilities

+Both versions of the character are shamans possessing powers rooted in Native American shamanism; also classified as sorcerers, the pair use enchanted objects to amplify their abilities and safeguard themselves from the risks associated with magic.
+Manitou Raven's abilities includes extensive supernatural knowledge of both his own and outside cultures and a broad range of powers, such as traversing the astral plane through rituals, manipulating time, and necromancy.
+Conversely, Dawn held supernatural powers on own but upon assuming the role of Manitou, these powers were enhanced from inheriting her husband's energies.
+Her repertoire of powers includes scrying, empathy, and mystic energy manipulation.

+Both Manitou also held several magical artifacts, such as a magical hatchet, originating from Raven's father, which harms evildoers.
+Others include a dreamcatcher, created by Raven's mother, that houses historical knowledge, a magical headdress that grants knowledge of past Manitou holders, a ferret-like totem animal companion known as Po-Pokta that can move at high speeds, and a magical medicine stick acting as a manifestation of Raven's spirit, which is nigh-indestructible.
+Dawn later uses the weapon herself.

 Cultural impact

 With both characters recognized as one of DC's prominent Native American superheroes, the characters have been examined in context of representation of Native American characters in fictional settings.
 Aspects of Manitou Raven's character has been criticized much in part due to the character being a mishmash depiction of several Native American tribes; the character's codename originates from Algonquian peoples rather than the Apache, the magical phrase "Inuchuk" having Inuit connections, his powers derived from supernatural sources, and his namesake and theme originating from other tribes geographically differing from the Apache.
 Expert in Native American studies Michael A. Sheyahshe echoed similar sentiments and inaccuracies while he spoke on misrepresentation of First Nations people.
 He critiques the character due to his portrayal as a pre-Columbian Indigenous figure, his design blending elements from different Native cultures inaccurately, his use of "Inuchuk" to use his powers, and outdated gender attitudes contributing to a stereotypical depiction and creating a "shell identity" that lacked authenticity while continuing a "Dead Indian" trope, where Native culture is frozen in the past, erasing the reality of living Indigenous peoples today while falsely suggesting authenticity.